togwand/nixos/README.md

 Nix overlays, configurations, and more which are toggleable with custom options

 TODO:
+1. Make the modules... more modular (separate current modules into more modules)
+2. Recheck all content and identify issues with reinstallations and hard-coded values for hardware and similar issues
-1. Change the options that depend on other programs to be in the same directory as the environment that used the other program (example hyprland uses firefox then move that option and similar ones to the directory of an environment instead of the main hyprland module, only hyprland only options in the hyprland module)
+3. Change the options that depend on other programs to be in the same directory as the environment that used the other program (example hyprland uses firefox then move that option and similar ones to the directory of an environment instead of the main hyprland module, only hyprland only options in the hyprland module)
-2. Make options for enable/disable options inside the configuration of modules (ex for minimal iso versus desktop environments)
+4. Make options for enable/disable options inside the configuration of modules (ex for minimal iso versus desktop environments)
-3. Test and add more nix options to all modules
+5. Test and add more nix options to all modules

 #### home-manager
 Home-manager configurations for programs and services